Our Healthcare Division

 We started as a concrete company, and we continue to self-perform our concrete work.
 This puts us in a good position to lay the foundation of a project – both literally, and in terms of planning, budget, building out a crew, and all the other tasks that must be completed at the beginning of a project.
 Self-performing millwork at the end of a project also helps us to keep things on track and on time, giving us an opportunity to close out a job and ensure every detail is attended to.

 We utilize vertical integration where it makes sense, and work with subcontractors as necessary.
-Because we’ve been working in the Southwest for more than 75 years, we have longstanding subcontractor relationships that enable us to quickly staff a project with the right people to get the job done right, without sacrificing speed or budget.
+Because we’ve been working in the Southwest since 1946, we have longstanding subcontractor relationships that enable us to quickly staff a project with the right people to get the job done right, without sacrificing speed or budget.

 Whether it’s a new hospital or an equipment upgrade, a minor renovation or a major overhaul, we always work to raise the bar in excellence.
 Because the community we serve is the one we live in, too.
 The patients served by the facilities we work with are our neighbors, our friends, our loved ones, our family.
 With a job this important, “good enough” never is.